Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Evreux is about one hour drive from Rouen, one of the famous attractions there is the Notre-Dame Cathedral which was built in the 11th century.
-When you visit the cathedral, you will see its monumental nave which still has Romanesque-era arches and it was rebuilt again in the 13th century in the Gothic style.
+When you visit the cathedral, you will see its monumental nave, which still has Romanesque-era arches and was rebuilt in the 13th century in the Gothic style.

-There is also the Episcopal Palace, which was built in the 15th century and now it is the Museum of Art, History, and Archeology and it contains paintings from the 17th till 19th centuries.
-You can also marvel at the magnificent Clock Tower that was built in 1490.
+The Episcopal Palace, built in the 15th century, is now the Museum of Art, History, and Archeology.
+It contains paintings from the 17th to 19th centuries.
+You can also marvel at the magnificent Clock Tower, built in 1490.

 Leave a comment